ocornut/imgui/docs/FAQ.md

 # Q&A: Community

 ### Q: How can I help?
+- Businesses: please reach out to `contact AT dearimgui.org` if you work in a place using Dear ImGui!
+We can discuss ways for your company to fund development via invoiced technical support, maintenance or sponsoring contacts.
+This is among the most useful thing you can do for Dear ImGui.
+With increased funding we can hire more people working on this project.
+- Individuals: you can support continued maintenance and development via PayPal donations.
+See [README](https://github.com/ocornut/imgui/blob/master/docs/README.md).
 - If you are experienced with Dear ImGui and C++, look at the [GitHub Issues](https://github.com/ocornut/imgui/issues), look at the [Wiki](https://github.com/ocornut/imgui/wiki), read [docs/TODO.txt](https://github.com/ocornut/imgui/blob/master/docs/TODO.txt) and see how you want to help and can help!
-- Businesses: convince your company to fund development via support contracts/sponsoring!
-This is among the most useful thing you can do for Dear ImGui.
-With increased funding we will be able to hire more people working on this project.
-- Individuals: you can also become a [Patron](http://www.patreon.com/imgui) or donate on PayPal!
-See README.
-- Disclose your usage of dear imgui via a dev blog post, a tweet, a screenshot, a mention somewhere etc.
+- Disclose your usage of Dear ImGui via a dev blog post, a tweet, a screenshot, a mention somewhere etc.
 You may post screenshot or links in the [gallery threads](https://github.com/ocornut/imgui/issues/2847).
 Visuals are ideal as they inspire other programmers.
 Disclosing your use of dear imgui help the library grow credibility, and help other teams and programmers with taking decisions.
 - If you have issues or if you need to hack into the library, even if you don't expect any support it is useful that you share your issues or sometimes incomplete PR.